Motions (and Oppositions) for Temporary Orders

 - Online through eFileNV.

-FYI!When you file a motion, the Clerk will set a hearing date.
-If there is an emergency and you want the judge to hear your case sooner, you can file additional documents asking the judge to change the court date.
-Download the Order Shortening Time Packet (pdf fillable) for all of the instructions and forms needed to ask the judge to hear your case quickly.
+If there is an emergency, you can file additional documents asking the judge to hear your case sooner.
+Use the following instructions and forms to ask the judge to hear your case quickly.

 How to Serve the Papers:

-- Electronic: If the other party is registered with the court's e-service program, you will be able to electronically serve the documents at the time of filing.
+- Electronic: If the other party is registered with the court's e-service program, you can electronically serve the documents at the time of efiling.

-- By Mail: If the other party has not registered with eFileNV, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).
+- By Mail: If the other party has not registered for eservice, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).

-Once you serve the documents, you must fill out a Certificate of Service that states when, where, and how you served the documents.
-File the Certificate of Service with the court before your hearing.
+File Proof: Fill out and file a Certificate of Service that states when, where, and how you served the documents.
+File this several days before the hearing or it could get cancelled!

 You can find answers to common questions about service on the Frequently Asked Questions: Service page.